Duniry Foundation (Egan Family Charitable Foundation)

 - No unsolicited applications accepted: This foundation cannot be approached through traditional grant application channels

-- Invitation-only grantmaking: All funding goes to organizations preselected by trustees William P. Egan and Charles A. Cheever
+- Invitation-only grantmaking: All funding goes to organisations preselected by trustees

-- Strong Rhode Island focus: Organizations in Newport County, Rhode Island, particularly education and youth development organizations, receive the majority of funding
+- Strong Rhode Island focus: Based on third-party sources, organisations in Newport County, Rhode Island, particularly education and youth development organisations, receive significant funding

-- Long-term relationships matter: Repeated, substantial grants to the same organizations (Boys and Girls Club, Redwood Library, Providence College, Fairfield University) indicate the foundation builds sustained partnerships
+- Long-term relationships matter: Repeated, substantial grants to the same organisations (Boys and Girls Club, Redwood Library, Providence College, Fairfield University) indicate the foundation builds sustained partnerships

 - Higher education and youth development: These two sectors receive the most substantial support, particularly institutions in Rhode Island and Massachusetts